SU(N) q-Toda equations from mass deformed ABJM theory: Conjecture of bilinear identity for

 to obtain

 Now we can perform the ${\widetilde\lambda}_m$-integrations trivially just by replacing them according to the $\delta$-functions.
-If we use the Cauchy-Van del Monde determinant formula \eqref{CauchyVdM} inversely we can rewrite the determinant factor in the first line of \eqref{closed_third} back into the product.
-This product can be rearranged into those which we can combine again into the Cauchy determinant formula with $M=0$ and the rest.
+If we use the Cauchy-Vandermonde determinant formula \eqref{CauchyVdM} inversely we can rewrite the determinant factor in the first line of \eqref{closed_third} back into the product of hyperbolic functions.
+This product can be rearranged into those which we can combine again into the Cauchy determinant \eqref{CauchyVdM} with $M=0$ and the rest.
 Thus we finally obtain the following

 with $Z_{k,M}(0)$ given as \eqref{ZkMpureCS} and

 By using the quantum dilogarithm function $\Phi_b(x)$ \cite{Kashaev:2015wia}

 which satisfy the following recursive relation